Frequently Asked Questions

 Labor and Employment Law Training

 Our management team training focuses on development of core competencies or “people skills” to improve supervisors’ skills in managing others.
 We firmly believe that people don’t leave companies–they leave their managers.
 Therefore, our programs teach the critical skills that supervisors and managers must possess to be effective in leading employees and achieving organizational goals.

 Our training programs also focus on people skills development, and we specialize in providing conflict resolution skills training and communication skills training.
 In addition, we also specialize in educating business owners, HR professionals, and management teams about compliance with labor and employment laws such as FMLA, ADA, ADEA, FLSA, Title VII of the Civil Rights Act, and many others.

 Our training is available in 4 formats:

 - Virtual Classroom sessions and recorded sessions

 We are often asked this question, and the answer always is, “it depends.”
 Largely because of differences in course content, number of days, how far we have to travel to deliver a program, and the kinds of materials we utilize in a particular program.
 As a general guideline, the current market rate for leadership training programs ranges from $299-$3000+ per person.
-Yes, there are public seminars offered at the local hotel for just $99, but the old saying goes, “You get what you pay for.”
-Often, the facilitators of these seminar programs are more interested in selling books and other materials vs. really delivering a quality professional development program.
+Yes, there are public seminars offered at the local hotel for just $199 per person; however, comparing a publicly-offered seminar program to an on-site, customized management training program is like comparing apples to oranges.

 On the higher-end of training programs offered to the public (open enrollment at a local hotel vs. having a trainer come exclusively to your company), you can expect to pay between $1695-$2,295 for a two or three-day training class.
 As an example, the certification programs offered by HR Training Center, one of our strategic partners, range in price from $1695 to $2295.